InvirganceDocumentation/convirgance-docs/docs/concepts.md

 expect in a SQL engine.
 Including equals, greater than, less than, etc. Filters based on boolean logic can be combined to create and/or/not logic.

-`Filter` also implements the `java.util.Predicate` class to be compatible with Java functional programming techniques.
+`Filter` also implements the `java.util.Predicate` interface to be compatible with Java functional programming techniques.
 Implementing a filter is accomplished in a very similar manner and can be done with either a class, anonymous inner class, or lambda arrow funtion.
 For example: